 Forward Lunge with Dumbbell

 Hold the dumbbell on the same side as the leg you are working on and go through the forward lunge, just as you did in the second exercise.
-Return back and then lunge on the opposite leg, switching sides with the dumbbell.
+Return and lunge on the opposite leg, switching sides with the dumbbell.

-The research found that the forward lunge with the dumbbell on the opposite side or contralateral side targets the glutes more.
+The research found that the forward lunge with the dumbbell on the opposite or contralateral side targets the glutes more.

 Enter in your injury or pain.
 There is a good chance that I have an article, a video, or an interview that will help you overcome your injury or pain.
 Make sure to swing by ExercisesForInjuries.com.